angrybacon/doomsday-wiki/markdown/partials/matchups/aluren.gameplay.md

 :card[Acererak the Archlich] joined the format.
 Should they still be able to go off and you have enough cyclers in hand to cycle to Thassa's Oracle, be careful when casting it off :card[Aluren].
-It's better to cast it when their combo creature is still on the stack, else they can react and combo off in response.
+It's better to cast it when their combo creature is still on the stack, else they can react and combo off again in response.